 Clearing the Dust Collection System

 Miter saws are notorious for generating a considerable amount of fine dust, which can quickly clog the dust collection ports or hoses.
 Make it a habit to inspect your dust collection system after each use.
 Clear any blockages from the chute and confirm that the hose is securely connected.
-If you employ an external vacuum or extractor, remember to regularly empty its collection bag or canister.
+If you employ an external vacuum or extractor, to regularly empty its collection bag or canister.
 A clear dust collection system not only maintains a cleaner working environment but also prevents internal buildup that can affect motor cooling and saw performance.

 3. Blade Care: Precision Starts Here